Real full disk encryption using GRUB on Arch Linux for BIOS and UEFI

-# pacstrap /mnt base grub intel-ucode efibootmgr (only install "efibootmgr" if you use an UEFI setup!)
+# pacstrap /mnt base grub cryptsetup linux linux-firmware intel-ucode efibootmgr (only install "efibootmgr" if you use an UEFI setup!)

 # genfstab -U /mnt >> /mnt/etc/fstab # cat /mnt/etc/fstab

-If you're using an SSD disk you need to add "discard" in order to enable continues TRIM support.
-It will then look something like this:
+If you're using an SSD disk you need to consider whether you want to add the "discard" option in order to enable continues TRIM support.

 # /dev/mapper/cryptroot UUID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx / ext4 rw,relatime,discard 0 1